supportREALteachers.org

 "What is the most important job in America?
 Have you ever thought about this question?
 It is a job that improves students’ academic results, improves children’s health, reduces children’s stress and anxiety, develops children’s character and confidence, reduces the chance kids will smoke or do drugs, improves national security, and provides a pathway to life-long well-being.
 It is a job which is overlooked and disrespected by 1000’s of schools in America – It is a physical education teacher.
 This is the conclusion by a successful executive who has managed major companies and been inducted into two Hall of Fames (Full Press Release)."

-Use these resources below to spread the message about the importance of physical education.
+Use these graphics, videos, and flyers to spread the message about the importance of physical education.
 Additional resources for this initiative can be found on PHIT America's webpage.

 It is important for physical education teachers to inform parents and administrators about the great things they are doing in their classes.
 Share what you do in your class, why it is important, and how they can support your efforts at home.
 These advocacy efforts can help garner support for your program from parents and administration if budget cuts become a threat.